structurizr/onpremises/docs/docs/04-authentication.md

 ### LDAP

-A form-based login with integration to your LDAP server is supported, and our customers have successfully integrated the on-premises installation with FreeIPA and Microsoft Active Directory (via the LDAP binding).
+A form-based login with integration to an LDAP server is supported, and this has been used successfully with FreeIPA and Microsoft Active Directory (via the LDAP binding).
 To configure LDAP integration:

 - Add `structurizr.authentication=ldap` to your `structurizr.properties` file.
 - Create a file named `ldap.xml` in your Structurizr data directory, based upon the following template.
 If you make any changes to this LDAP configuration file, you will need to restart the on-premises installation.